 Notes: Keep in mind, as with all my recipes.
 If you want to make more or less of this soup, simple adjust the serving size in the ingredients section above and the servings will automatically adjust for you.

-Looking for an awesome Beef Borscht recipe?
-Check out my other recipe here for Beef Borscht
+Check out my other recipes here for Beef Borscht & Creamy Beet Soup.

 - 4 medium Beets